keu/docs/astro/install-azure.md

 ### VNet peering prerequisites (Optional)

- To give Astro access to any Azure resources on a private network, you will to:

- - Create a VNet Peering connection between Astronomer's VNet and the VNets for your broader network.
+To give Astro access to any Azure resources on a private network, you must create a VNet peering connection between Astronomer's VNet and the VNets for your broader network.

- To implement this option, contact [Astronomer Support](https://support.astronomer.io/) and provide the following details:
+To create a VNet peering connection, contact [Astronomer Support](https://support.astronomer.io/) and provide the following details:

 - Azure TenantID of the target VNet
 - Subscription ID of the target VNet
 - Region of the target VNet
 - VNet ID of the target VNet
 - ResourceGroup of the target VNet
 - A CIDR block (RFC 1918 IP Space) no smaller than a `/19` range.
-You must ensure it does not overlap with the Azure VNet(s) that you will be peering with later.
+This CIDR block can't overlap with any Azure VNet(s) that you will peer with later.
 The default CIDR range is `172.20.0.0/19`.
 - ResourceID, for example: `/subscriptions/<Subscription Id>/resourceGroups/myResourceGroupA/providers/Microsoft.Network/virtualNetworks/myVnetA`.
 You can find the resource ID in the Azure portal by following step 7 in [Create peering - Azure portal](https://docs.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions#portal).

- **Please Note:** As outline within the Azure docs [here](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering#permissions), the accounts you use to work with virtual network peering must be assigned to the following roles:
+Additionally, ensure that your Azure AD user has at least one of the following role assignments:

-        -  Network Contributor: For a virtual network deployed through Resource Manager.
+-  Network Contributor: This permission is required for any VNet deployed through Resource Manager.
-        -  Classic Network Contributor: For a virtual network deployed through the classic deployment model.
+-  Classic Network Contributor: This permission is required for any VNet deployed through the classic deployment model.

 From here, Astronomer support will set up the VNet connection to Astro.

 ## Step 1: Access Astro